Aptacode/StateNet/README.md

 ### Overview

 The original goal of StateNet was to create a simple way to define and control the flow through pages of an application.
-Though since its inception the library has grown versatile with many potential usecases.
+Since its inception the library has grown versatile with many potential usecases.

 ### Usage

-#### 1) Configure the Network
-- All possible states
-- All possible actions that can be applied to each state
+StateNet works by defining a network of states interlinked by the actions which can be applied to them.
-- All relations between states
-- Set the start state

-#### 2) Start the Engine
+#### How to Configure the Network
-- Subscribe to relevant events: OnStarted, OnFinished, OnTransition or listen for specific State transitions
-- Subscribe to StateEvents - OnTransition
-- Subscribe to a specific State
-- Call Start()
-- Call Apply(action) to move through the network
+Determine all of the states you need and consider the relationship between them to determine the actions for your system.

-### Three approaches to configure a Network
+There are two approaches to configure the network:

 #### 1) Object oriented
-- Define a class which derives from Network
+- Create a class which derives from 'Network'
 - Define each State as a property on the class
 - Use attributes on the State properties to define the relationships between them